What is a Small Group?

 How Do I Sign Up For A SMALL GROUP?

-Before each Lighthouse quarter begins there are three ways to sign up for a group – online, at our weekend services, or by calling the church office during the week before each of our Small Group Sessions.
+Before each small group quarter begins there are three ways to sign up for a group – online, at our weekend services, or by calling the church office during the week before each of our Small Group Sessions.
 During the weekend services, Small Group leaders are available at the sign-up tables to help you choose a group and answer any questions.
-Brochures are available at the booths with general information about each Station in Life, and the weekend worship folder contains a "Quick Guide" to available Lighthouses.
+Brochures are available at the booths with general information about each Station in Life, and the weekend worship folder contains a "Quick Guide" to available small group.
 There are three sign-up weekends before the beginning of our Fall Quarter in September, and two sign-up weekends before our Winter Quarter in January and our Spring Quarter in April.

 Are There SMALL GROUPS for Teenagers?